moocow-the-bovine/dstar-gantry/README.txt

         Alias for "dstar_corpora".

     dstar_archive_dir
-        Target directory for and actions.
+        Target directory for "archive-build" and "archive-publish" actions.
         Empty (unset) by default.

     dstar_sync_resources
         Whether or not to synchronize CAB resources to "RESOURCES_DIR" on